natalieagus/50033/docs/01-newborns/installation.md

 You should see a list of assets on the Project tab in the Unity editor.

-:::warning Unity 6
+:::warning Unity 6.2
-You can create new project using the all new Unity 6 in 2025, but note the breaking changes [here](https://docs.unity3d.com/6000.0/Documentation/Manual/UpgradeGuideUnity6.html).
-Some code won't be able to be copy-pasted as-is, but it is not difficult to figure out the new API. <span className="orange-bold">Don't worry</span>.
+You can create new project using the all new Unity 6.2 in the fall of 2025, but note the changes [here](https://docs.unity3d.com/6000.2/Documentation/Manual/WhatsNewUnity62.html).
+Some code might not be able to be copy-pasted as-is, but it is not difficult to figure out the new API. <span className="orange-bold">Don't worry</span>.
 :::

 ### Setting up VSCode